-HOW TO WRITE A PRESS RELEASE Industry standard so you get the coverage you need
+HOW TO WRITE A PRESS RELEASE Get the coverage you need

-If you want any in the world of media (including radio) to taken notice and give you the time of day, you need to hire a publicist or marketing firm.
+If you want anyone in the world of media (including radio) to take notice and give you the time of day, you need to hire a publicist or marketing firm.
 Working with them in creating a masterful press release is the only true way to impact media outlets.
 Here are some of the basic rules to keep in mind when creating your press release.

 1. Don’t send a press release unless it is newsworthy

 Taking about how good your music is is garbage.
 Talking about how your music is impacting radio programmers in a particular market, or announcing that you are going to be hitting the radio on tour is much more intriguing.
 Focus your press release around a newsworthy event, like debuting your new album, an upcoming tour announcement, or recording a new song in the studio.
 If you focus on “news”, editors and writers will have a reason to add your press release to their news section.
 Keeping it simple and sticking to the who, what, where, why and when is the basic fundamentals of a press release.

 Focus your writings on telling the reader about yourself .
 Stick to the substance of the press release and the reason why you are writing it to begin with.

 3. Don’t use flashy fonts and colors

 Your press release should be easily cut and pasted without having to do a lot of editing and stripping of your special settings you have added.

 Always use a professional photo to accompany your press release.
 Giving the read a visual sense of who you are gives them a chance to make a connection with you as an artist.
 Be sure the photo is high resolution quality.
 Adding a link to the full quality photo is always important to give the contact access to a great photo for print media.